uavaustin/orchestra/interop-proxy/README.md

 structure as the Protobuf messages when the Accept or Content-Type header is `application/json`, respectively).

+When a image is being sent through JSON, they should be base64 encoded.

 - `GET /api/mission`

   Lists the active mission on the server.